munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^title Chunks of Bytecode
 ^part A Bytecode Virtual Machine

+> If you find that you're spending almost all your time on theory, start turning
+> some attention to practical things; it will improve your theories.
+If you find
+> that you're spending almost all your time on practice, start turning some
+> attention to theoretical things; it will improve your practice.
+>
+> <cite>Donald Knuth</cite>

 We already have ourselves a complete implementation of Lox in jlox, so why isn't the book over yet?
 Part of this is because jlox relies on the <span name="metal">JVM</span> to do lots of things for us.
 If we want to understand